Jaureguy760/Sheriff/README.md

 The inputted bam must be the annotated bam file outputted from split-pipe, which is available after creating an account at [Parse Biosciences](https://support.parsebiosciences.com/hc/en-us/articles/17200056667924-Pipeline-Download-Current-Version).

-For split-pipe version and commands used to process the fastq files to the annotated bam file, please see the [super_analysis repository](https://github.com/BradBalderson/superb_analysis/tree/main).
+For split-pipe version and commands used to process the fastq files to the annotated bam file, please see the [superb_analysis repository](https://github.com/BradBalderson/superb_analysis/tree/main).

 Install
 -------
-Please replace 'mamba' with 'conda' if not installed, mamba much faster however (recommend installing mamba!).
+Please replace 'mamba' with 'conda' if not installed, mamba is much faster however (we recommend installing mamba).

 Expected install time is approximately 1-minute.